What Are the Grades of Peat Moss

 It is usually blended with other types of peat depending on the type of crops grown.
 It is popular with mushroom producers for mushroom casing mixes.
 It is also used as a soil conditioner for consumer products and sold as peat humus.

-Fine peat moss is a short-fiber peat moss that is specially processed for use in small cell propagation, seed germination, plug production, hydroseeding and construction of golf greens and tees.
+“Fine” is a short-fiber peat moss that is specially processed for use in small cell propagation, starting seeds, plug production, hydroseeding and construction of golf greens and tees.
 It is fine peat that is screened from H1-H3 grades of peat moss and is ideal for applications that require debris-free peat moss.

 In summary, sphagnum peat moss is suitable for a wide variety of growing needs.
-In determining the grade of peat moss to be used for the production of plants, a grower should select the grade based on the needs of the plant and the physical characteristics and particle size of the peat moss that match those needs.
+When determining the grade to be used for the production of plants, a grower should select it based on the needs of the plant and the physical characteristics and particle size of the peat moss that match those needs.